-1. Wait until the animal is motionless.
+- Wait until the animal is motionless.
 A bat that is flying is almost impossible to catch, and you have a greater chance of injuring the bat if you attempt to capture it while it is airborne.
 In addition, bats that are caught while flying frequently panic and attempt to bite.
 Be patient.
-Wait until the bat lands and is still, and then proceed to step
+Wait until the bat lands and is still, and then contact us.

-3. Release the bat outdoors at nightfall.
+- Release the bat outdoors at nightfall.
 Once the bat has been captured, take the container outdoors.
 Take a flashlight and a towel or gloves with you in case the bat has problems flying away.
 Find an elevated area (such as a deck or ladder), lift the box over your head, and tilt it to the side so the bat can fly out (the bat will not be able to fly out of a grounded container in a vertical position).
 Proceed to step 4.
 (Note: Do not release the bat during the day or during cold or bad weather.
-Instead, proceed to step 5).
+Instead, contact us.

-4. Monitor the area.
+- Monitor the area.
 Check the area the following morning.
 If the bat has remained in the same position overnight it may have an undetected injury or illness.
-If the mother bat is gone but her babies remain, the babies may have been abandoned.
-Proceed to step 5.
+If the mother bat is gone but her babies remain, the babies may have been abandoned. contact us.

 - Contact Us – 904-779-556